yggilabs/games/Combating Combat.md

 <p>Rondo: I know what an owl hoot means.
 I grab the book and get the hell out of there.
 Ill dive out through the window and do that roll thing where I land in a crouch.
 Then, I run back to the safe house.</p>
 <p>DM: Clara, after the hoot you hear one of the servants beckoning for The Duke in the other room.
 He looks a bit flustered and excuses himself.
 He walks out of the dining room.
 What do you do?</p>
 <p>Clara: I open the window and climb out.
 Then I go home.</p>
 <p>DM: There is a very beautiful window here but its more ornate than the others.
 It has stained glass around the edges.
-It doesn’t appear to open like some of the others.</p>
+It doesn't appear to open like some of the others.</p>
 <p>Clara: Like I said, I open the window by throwing a chair through it and climb out.
 Then I go home.
 I know what an owl hoot means.</p>
 <p>DM: Cool.
 A flock of dire owls attack.</p>
 <p>(END)</p>